Website Preloader

 Design

-If we told you there was a distinct similarity between Twitter and the band Tool — would you believe us?
+If we told you there was a distinct similarity between Twitter and the rock band Tool, would you believe us?

 What is the Golden Ratio?